kristjanjansen/ak_player/README.md

 ###ABOUT

-A project made for User Interface lessons in Kuressaare Ametikool, which runs on Rasperry pi and plays mp3's.
+A project made for User Interface class in Kuressaare Ametikool, which runs on Rasperry Pi and plays mp3's.